davidgillies/proj_docs/proj_docs/docs/python/basics.md

-# Data Structures

-For full documentation visit [https://docs.python.org/2/tutorial/datastructures.html](https://docs.python.org/2/tutorial/datastructures.html).
+## Basics - Strings and Numbers

 Open up either the ipython prompt or an ipython notebook.
 Either shall suffice for this.

-## Basics - Strings and Numbers
+If you have downloaded the notebooks for the docs you can open the numbers.ipynb notebook which has all the examples.
+Remember with notebooks you can type in any of the grey boxes with the In[] for input beside them and to execute the code in a box press and hold the shift key and press enter.

+You can also just see what the output will look like by looking at the [github page](https://github.com/davidgillies/python_notebooks/blob/master/numbers.ipynb).
+Note you can't run code here!
+But it does show the results of the commands on the Out[] lines so you can follow along.

 Using numbers in python is pretty straightforward but there is one particular gotcha that is generally a bit weird.
 There is no need to associate a particular data type with a variable in python so can reassign variable names as you like.
 Try the following

     x = 5